Oracle Licensing

 • Vague Documentation: Oracle’s policy document on container licensing is not explicit, making it challenging to determine the exact requirements.

-• Soft Partitioning Policies: In the absence of specific guidance, Oracle’s soft partitioning policies for virtual environments are generally applied to containers.
+• In the absence of specific guidance, Oracle’s soft partitioning policies for virtual environments are generally applied to containers.

 Licensing Options